gioanrobles24/DigitalHouseTest/README.md

 # DigitalHouseTest

-  ## mobile app for the Digital house technical test.
+  ## Mobile app for the Digital house technical test.

+   #### Using :
+      - Redux, redux-saga ( for scalability)
+      - Typescript
+      - and inserting filters

   ### Installing
     -   Install dependencies with `npm install`